MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-issues-with-wsus-client-agents.md

 ## Rebuild the Automatic Update Agent Store

-When there're issues downloading updates and there're errors relating to the software distribution store, complete the following steps on the client:
+When there are issues downloading updates and there are errors relating to the software distribution store, complete the following steps on the client:

 - Stop the Automatic Updates service by running `sc stop wuauserv` from a Command Prompt.
 - Rename the software distribution folder (for example, C:\Windows\SoftwareDistribution).